nardosm/wendybot/README.md

 1. Run npm install on your module.
 1. Run node index.js to start the server.
 1. In the Bot Builder, create a new bot by importing the `examples/say_hello.json` file.
 Be sure to configure the custom component service connection parameters.
-The username/Password is MyTestUser/MyTestPassword.